sudheerj/javascript-interview-questions/README.md

      Since for..in loop iterates over the keys of the object, the first loop logs 0, 1, 2 and newProp while iterating over array object.
 The for..of loop iterates over the values of a arr data structure and logs  a, b, c in the console.

+417. ### How do you define instance and non-instance properties?
+     The Instance properties must be defined inside of class methods.
+For example, name and age properties defined insider constructor as below,
+     ```js
+     class Person {
+       constructor(name, age) {
+         this.name = name;
+         this.age = age;
+       }
+     }

+     But Static(class) and prototype data properties must be defined outside of the ClassBody declaration.
+Let's assign the age value for Person class as below,

+     ```js
+     Person.staticAge = 30;
+     Person.prototype.prototypeAge = 40;
+     ```

 ### Coding Exercise

 #### 1. What is the output of below code?